-The Contingent Income Auto-Callable Yield Notes Linked to the Least Performing of the Common Stock of DocuSign, Inc. and the Common Stock of The Home Depot, Inc. (the "Notes") provide a quarterly Contingent Coupon Payment of \$35.375 per \$1,000 in principal amount of Notes on the applicable Contingent Payment Date if, on any quarterly Observation Date, the Observation Value of each Underlying Stock is greater than or equal to its Coupon Barrier.

-Beginning in April 2021, if the Observation Value of each Underlying Stock is greater than or equal to its Call Value on any Observation Date (other than the final Observation Date), the Notes will be automatically called, in whole but not in part, at 100% of the principal amount, together with the relevant Contingent Coupon Payment.
+The Contingent Income Auto-Callable Yield Notes Linked to the Common Stock of Pfizer Inc. (the "Notes") provide a quarterly Contingent Coupon Payment of at least \$20.00 on the applicable Contingent Payment Date if, on any quarterly Observation Date, the Observation Value of the Underlying Stock is greater than or equal to the Coupon Barrier.
+The actual Contingent Coupon Payment will be determined on the pricing date.
+Beginning in March 2021, if the Observation Value of the Underlying Stock is greater than or equal to the Starting Value on any Observation Date (other than the final Observation Date), the Notes will be automatically called, in whole but not in part, at 100% of the principal amount, together with the relevant Contingent Coupon Payment.
 No further amounts will be payable following an Automatic Call.
-If the Notes are not automatically called prior to maturity and the Least Performing Underlying Stock declines by more than 30% from its Starting Value, there is full exposure to declines in the Least Performing Underlying Stock, and you will lose a significant portion or all of your investment in the Notes.
+If the Notes are not automatically called prior to maturity and the Underlying Stock declines by more than 30.00% from the Starting Value, there is full exposure to declines in the Underlying Stock, and you will lose a significant portion or all of your investment in the Notes.
 Otherwise, at maturity you will receive the principal amount.
-At maturity you will also receive the final Contingent Coupon Payment if the Observation Value of each Underlying Stock on the final Observation Date is greater than or equal to its Coupon Barrier.
+At maturity you will also receive the final Contingent Coupon Payment if the Observation Value of the Underlying Stock on the final Observation Date is greater than or equal to its Coupon Barrier.
 The Notes are not traditional debt securities and it is possible that the Notes will not pay any Contingent Coupon Payments, and you may lose a significant portion or all of your principal amount at maturity.
-Any payments on the Notes will be calculated based on \$1,000 in principal amount of Notes and will depend on the performance of the Underlying Stocks, subject to our and BAC's credit risk.
+Any payments on the Notes will be calculated based on \$1,000 in principal amount of Notes and will depend on the performance of the Underlying Stock, subject to our and BAC's credit risk.